borntofrappe/the-nature-of-code/README.md

 x = amplitude * math.cos(math.pi * 2 * (frameCount / period))
 ```

-The value returned by `math.cos` doesn't exceed the `(-1, 1)` range, which means the variable is assigned a value in the `(-amplitude, amplitude)` interval.
+The value returned by `math.cos` doesn"t exceed the `(-1, 1)` range, which means the variable is assigned a value in the `(-amplitude, amplitude)` interval.
 Inside of the parenthesis, dividing the incrementing variable `frameCount` by the period and multiplying the value by `math.pi * 2` means the function completes a cycle as the count reaches the value of the period.

 One other feature which defines oscillation is its _frequency_.
 This value describes the number of cycles per time unit, and is the inverse of the period.
 If an oscillation has a period of `math.pi * 2`, it completes a cycle in `math.pi * 2`, and has a frequency of `math.pi * 2 / frame`; it covers a certain distance in the span of a single frame.